krzychuPLzim/ShutdownCalculator/README.md

 # Welcome on my repository!

-this repository is for people who like coding and here you can find Java Minecraft mods or c++ apps.
+This repository is for people who like coding and here you can find Java Minecraft mods or c++ apps.
+Every programmer will found his place here.
+Have fun!
+Bye.
+                    krzychuPLzim.